mhardcastle/lotss-catalogue/dr2_catalogue/README.txt

 The basic workflow here is:

+In the main directory:

 filter_classifications_XXXX.py -- start from the flowchart output and RGZ stuff and create source_lr.fits, gaussian_lr.fits

+In the field directory:

 Then see ../lgz-process/README-lgzoutput.txt for (RL)GZ
 processing.